mobilemind/PENS/PENS_v2.0.0_Draft.md

 ### 5. Conceptual Model: Informative

-##### Synopsis of the package exchange notification services (PENS) model
+#### Synopsis of the package exchange notification services (PENS) model

 * A notification is sent from a content source (such as an authoring tool, CMS or LCMS) to a Target System (central deployment or repository system such as a CMS, LCMS or LMS).
 * The notification announces the availability and location of a content package that is available for transport.
 * The notification represents the first step in initiating the Target System workflow to transfer and import a content package.

-##### Notification mechanism details
+#### Notification mechanism details

-* Suggested notification mechanism binding:  HTTP-GET or HTTP-POST of name-value pairs (see Appendix A, "Binding of PENS Message to a URI").
+* Suggested notification mechanism binding:  HTTP-GET or HTTP-POST of name-value pairs over HTTPS (see Appendix A, "Binding of PENS Message to a URI").

 >NOTE:
 >According to RFC 2616 (June 1999), section 3.2.1, "The HTTP protocol does not